AIFEG/BenchLMM/README.md

 - **imgs/**:

   - This directory contains the image which used in this page.
 However, It's not out benchmark images.

+- **results/**:

+  - This directory contains the inference results of the baseline models.

+- **scripts/**:

+  - Contains the scripts to run the baseline and evaluate the results.

 ## Evaluate on our Benchmark
 Download our benchmark image from our [Releases](https://github.com/AIFEG/BenchGPT/releases/tag/images) or [Hugging face](https://huggingface.co/datasets/AIFEG/BenchGPT)